flybywiresim/docs/docs/pilots-corner/a32nx-briefing/index.md

-# A320neo Systems Briefing
+# A320neo Pilot Briefing

 **For Simulation Use Only**

-This A320 Systems Briefing shall give a good overview of most A320neo systems for personal flight simulation with focus on Microsoft Flight Simulator and the FlyByWire A320neo aircraft mod.
+This A320 Pilot Briefing shall give a good overview of most A320neo systems for personal flight simulation with focus on Microsoft Flight Simulator and the FlyByWire A320neo aircraft mod.